microsoft/react-native-windows-samples/docs/debugging-javascript.md

     5. Click on the ▶️ button or press `F5` in VS Code
     > Watch VS Code's *Debug Console* output for a successful debugger connection.
 This can be very slow, but VS Code should automatically launch Metro, establish the debugger connection, then launch your native app to download the bundle.
 6. **Option B:** Attach VS Code to Metro that's already running
+    1. Depending on whether or not you already have a `launch.json` file, the drop-down will either:
-    1. Click on the ⚙️ to the right of *Attach to packager*
+        1. Provide a list of debug configurations.
+Check the box for *Attach to packager* and click *OK*.
+OR
+        2. Guide you through a series of prompts.
+Select *Attach to application*, *Classic application*, `localhost`, `8081`.
     2. A new configuration should appear in your `launch.json` file.
-Rename it if you want but it should look like:
+Rename it if you want but it should look like this:
     ```json
     {
         "name": "Attach to packager",
         "cwd": "${workspaceFolder}",
         "type": "reactnative",
-        "request": "attach",
+        "request": "attach"
-        "isDynamic": true
     }
     ```
     3. Make sure that only Metro is already running (i.e. `npx react-native start`)
     4. Make sure the new config is selected at the top of the *Run and Debug* sidebar
     5. Click on the ▶️ button or press `F5` in VS Code
-    6. Confirm the address of the Metro server (default: `localhost`)
-    7. Confirm the port of the Metro server (default: `8081`)
     > Watch VS Code's *Debug Console* output for a successful debugger connection.

-    8. Manually launch your native app
+    6. Manually launch your native app

 Once everything is running, you should be able to debug your RNW application.
 To set breakpoints, simply do so in your app's JS source files directly in VS Code.